KHEngineering/RoboRio/faq/fms.md

 Yes, however remember the Link between the driverstation and the Robot is capped at 7 Mbits/second total.
 The Driverstation protocol uses roughly 900kbits/sec alone, leaving ~6Mb/s for any network tables, camera traffic, or any other data the team wishes to transmit over the WIFI network.
 As a Control Engineer, I would recommend teams ensure that at no time are they using more than 5Mb/s total (including DS packets) to maintain reliable connection.
 More information on FMS can be learned from the FMS whitepaper released by FIRST: [FMS Whitepaper](http://www.usfirst.org/sites/default/files/uploadedFiles/Robotics_Programs/FRC/Game_and_Season__Info/2013/FMSWhitePaper_RevA.pdf)

 FIRST also released a FMS light program so teams can practice at home, with a similar FMS in the loop.
 However, FMS Lite is not FMS and there is no guarantee that your performance during tests will be mirrored during a competition.
 [FMS Lite](http://www.usfirst.org/roboticsprograms/frc/blog-2014-fms-lite-available)

+---

+##When practicing at Home, how can I run multiple Robots with RoboRio installed?

+Simply flash one RoboRio with your actual team number, and additional RoboRios with different team numbers that are not yours.

+For example we would flash Robot A with 2168, and Robot B with 2169 (or any other team numer that is not yours).
+This allows us to drive both robots simultaneoulsy once the DS for each robot is set to the proper team number.